 Choosing a bad builder or contractor

-Whether you choose to work with a custom home builder or play the role of the general contractor yourself, your new home is only as good as the builders you choose.
+Whether you choose to work with a custom home builder or play the role of the general contractor yourself, your new home will only turn out as good as the builders you choose.

 Take time to research the contractors in your area.
 Read customer reviews, know their warranties, and find out everything you possibly can about them.
 After all, hiring the right contractor can mean the difference between a good and a bad experience when building your home.

 3 – Pros of Buying an Existing Home